rmbolger/Posh-ACME.Deploy/README.md

 # Supported Deployment Targets

+- IIS 7.0+
 - Remote Desktop Session Host
 - Remote Desktop Gateway

 # Install

-The [latest release version](https://www.powershellgallery.com/packages/Posh-ACME.Deploy) can found in the PowerShell Gallery.
+*(When released)* The [latest release version](https://www.powershellgallery.com/packages/Posh-ACME.Deploy) can found in the PowerShell Gallery.
 Installing from the gallery requires the PowerShellGet module which is installed by default on Windows 10 or later.
 See [Getting Started with the Gallery](https://www.powershellgallery.com/) for instructions on earlier OSes.
 Zip/Tar versions can also be downloaded from the [GitHub releases page](https://github.com/rmbolger/Posh-ACME.Deploy/releases).

 ```powershell
 # install for all users (requires elevated privs)